Controlling flooding and protecting our environment.

 - Submittal materials regarding the permanent control measures

 City staff and their consultants will review your application and submittal materials and provide comments as necessary.
-The GESC plans and report will not be approved until it meets the City’s Stormwater Program requirements.
+The GESC plans and report will not be approved until it meets the City’s Stormwater Program requirements and may require resubmittals.
+Resubmittals require a comment and response letter from the applicant or their consultants.

 Permit fees will be assessed during the GESC review and provided to the applicant.
 Fees may be paid at the City’s offices after the application and submittal are accepted.
 Letter of credit or other acceptable Fiscal Security must be submitted to the City at their offices.